weaviate/Verba/README.md

 ### Project Architecture

 You can learn more about Verba's architecture and implementation in its [technical documentation](./TECHNICAL.md) and [frontend documentation](./FRONTEND.md).
 It's recommended to have a look at them before making any contributions.

+## Known Issues

+- **Weaviate Embeeded** currently not working on Windows yet
+  - Will be fixed in future versions, until then please use the Docker or WCS Deployment

 ## FAQ